MRamya-sri/Flask/README.md

 # Flask

-This repository contains a basic Flask project that demonstrates how to render HTML templates and apply CSS styling.
+This repository contains a basic Flask project that demonstrates how to render HTML templates and apply CSS styling and JS.

 ## Project Structure
 ├── app.py